Books like Oh, Canada! (Canada Concepts)

 Why to read

-Encourages empathy towards animals and nature.
+Encourages empathy and emotional understanding.